Nature strips are the piece of land situated between the edge of a road and a property boundary.

 - A sketch of the site, including the proposed treatment to be applied (the sketch should show property boundaries, driveways, kerb, street trees, service and sign poles)

-Take your application in person to Engineering & Public Space Unit at 15 Hopetoun Street, Bendigo or email your application to [email protected]
+Take your application in person to Engineering unit at 15 Hopetoun Street, Bendigo or email your application to [email protected]

 The site will be assessed and if the application is approved, consent granted to conduct the works.